October 24, 2018, Massachusetts Institute of Technology

 Patients with blood cancers such as leukemia and lymphoma are often treated by irradiating their bone marrow to destroy the diseased cells.
 After the treatment, patients are vulnerable to infection and fatigue until new blood cells grow back.

-Their method involves stimulating a particular type of stem cell to secrete growth factors that help precursor differentiate into mature blood cells.
+Their method involves stimulating a particular type of stem cell to secrete growth factors that help precursor cells differentiate into mature blood cells.

 "You can think about it like you're trying to grow a plant," says Krystyn Van Vliet, the Michael and Sonja Koerner Professor of Materials Science and Engineering, a professor of biological engineering, and associate provost.
-"The MSCs are coming in and improving the soil so that the can start proliferating and differentiating into the blood cell lineages that you need to survive."
+"The MSCs are coming in and improving the soil so that the progenitor cells can start proliferating and differentiating into the blood cell lineages that you need to survive."

 In a study of mice, the researchers showed that the specially grown MSCs helped the animals to recover much more quickly from bone marrow irradiation.